-Investments in securities of ETFs beyond the limitations set forth in Section 12(d)(1)(A) of the 1940 Act are subject to certain terms and conditions set forth in an exemptive order issued by the SEC to the exchange-traded fund.
-Section 12(d)(1)(A) states that a mutual fund may not acquire shares of other investment companies, such as ETFs, in excess of: 3% of the total outstanding voting stock of the investment company; 5% of its total assets invested in the investment company; or more than 10% of the fund's total assets were to be invested in the aggregate in all investment companies.
+Investments in securities of ETFs beyond the limitations set forth in Section 12(d)(1)(A) of the 1940 Act are subject to certain terms and conditions described below.
+Section 12(d)(1)(A) states that a mutual fund may not acquire shares of other investment companies, such as ETFs, in excess of: 3% of the total outstanding voting stock of the investment companies.
 The purchase of shares of ETFs may result in duplication of expenses, including advisory fees, in addition to a mutual fund's own expenses.
-The SEC recently adopted certain regulatory changes and took other actions related to the ability of an investment company to invest in the securities of another investment company.
-These changes include, among other things, the rescission of certain SEC exemptive orders permitting investments in excess of the statutory limits and the withdrawal of certain related SEC staff no-action letters, and the adoption of Rule 12d1-4 under the 1940 Act.
-Rule 12d1-4, which was effective on January 19, 2021, will permit the Funds to invest in other investment companies beyond the statutory limits, subject to certain conditions.
-The rescission of the applicable exemptive orders and the withdrawal of the applicable no-action letters was effective on January 19, 2022.
+In October 2020, the SEC adopted certain regulatory changes and took other actions related to the ability of an investment company to invest in another investment company.
+The changes include, among other things, amendments to Rule 12d1-1, the rescission of Rule 12d1-2, and the adoption of Rule 12d1-4 under the 1940 Act ("Rule 12d1-4") which allows funds to invest in other investment companies in excess of some of the limitations discussed above, subject to certain requirements for fund of funds agreements and specifies certain reporting responsibilities of the acquiring fund's adviser.
+Rule 12d1-4 became effective January 19, 2022.
+The Funds expect to rely on Rule 12d1-4 to the extent the Adviser deems such reliance necessary or appropriate.

 Foreign Custody Risk.
 An Underlying Fund may hold foreign securities and cash with foreign banks, agents, and securities depositories appointed by the Underlying Fund's custodian (each a "Foreign Custodian").
 Some Foreign Custodians may be recently organized or new to the foreign custody business.
 In some countries, Foreign Custodians may be subject to little or no regulatory oversight over or independent evaluation of their operations.
 Further, the laws of certain countries may place limitations on an Underlying Fund's ability to recover its assets if a Foreign Custodian enters bankruptcy.
 Investments in emerging markets may be subject to even greater custody risks than investments in more developed markets.
 Custody services in emerging market countries are very often undeveloped and may be considerably less well-regulated than in more developed countries, and thus may not afford the same level of investor protection as would apply in developed countries.
+Emerging market countries are countries that major international financial institutions, such as the World Bank, generally consider to be less economically mature than developed nations.
+Emerging market countries can include every nation in the world except the United States, Canada, Japan, Australia, New Zealand and most countries located in Western Europe.